 Rolling papers are very likely the most used weed smoking accessory in the world.
 In fact, they are so common that it is safe to say that every weed smoker must have come in contact with them at least once in his life.

-The tobacco industry has made billions of dollars selling cigarettes rolled in papers, as well as papers separately and nowadays we are starting to see smaller and more weed-focused brands appear on the market.
+The tobacco industry has made billions of dollars selling cigarettes rolled in papers, as well as papers separately, and nowadays we are starting to see smaller, weed-focused brands appear on the market.

 It is common knowledge that rolling papers are made out of wood pulp, just like other types of paper.
-However, not very many know that rolling papers come in other versions, made of other materials as well.
+However, not very many know that rolling papers can be made from other materials as well.

 Two of the most popular materials for rolling papers other than wood pulp are hemp and rice.